oskariorg/sample-configs/jetty-9/Howto.md

 ## Basic map functionality

-##### 1) Download Jetty as zip from https://www.eclipse.org/jetty/download.html (tested with 9.4.12)
+##### 1) Download Jetty as zip from https://www.eclipse.org/jetty/download.html (tested with 9.4.31)

 Unzip to a location on your computer.
-The location will be referenced as {JETTY_HOME} (The folder named 'jetty-distribution-9.4.12.v20180830').
+The location will be referenced as {JETTY_HOME} (The folder named 'jetty-distribution-9.4.31.v20200723').

 ##### 2) Cleanup the demo-content:

 - Move ./{JETTY_HOME}/demo-base/ to ./oskari-server/ (oskari-server will be called {JETTY_BASE} from now on)
 - Remove everything from etc, lib/ext, resources and webapps
-- Remove start.d/demo.ini and start.d/https.ini
+- Remove start.d/demo.ini, start.d/https.ini, start.d/websocket.ini

 ##### 3) Adding the PostgreSQL driver

-- Download the driver .jar-file from https://jdbc.postgresql.org/download.html (tested with JDBC 4.2 Postgresql Driver, Version 42.2.5)
+- Download the driver .jar-file from https://jdbc.postgresql.org/download.html (tested with JDBC 4.2 Postgresql Driver, Version 42.2.14)
-- Place the driver in {JETTY_BASE}/lib/ext/postgresql-42.2.5.jar
+- Place the driver in {JETTY_BASE}/lib/ext/postgresql-42.2.14.jar

 ##### 4) Add configuration to serve Oskari application frontend files